Quendrique/FEUP-COMP/README.md

 - semantic - responsible for classes dealing with the representation of the symbol table;
 - codeGeneration - responsible for the generation of .j files.

-The -o optimization (related to constant propagation) was implemented; the use of while templates is done by deafult;
+The -o optimization (related to constant propagation) was implemented; the use of while templates is done by default;

 ### Pros